-WHITE PLAINS, N.Y. — Bunge Ltd. returned to first-quarter profit thanks to the help of a Global Competitiveness Program.
-Net income of $45 million, or 26c per share, in the quarter ended March 31 compared with a loss of $21 million in the previous year’s first quarter.
+WHITE PLAINS, N.Y. — Bunge Ltd. returned to first-quarter profit boosted by a corporate cost-cutting program.
+Net income of $45 million, or 26c per share on the common stock, in the quarter ended March 31 compared with a loss of $21 million in the previous year’s first quarter.
 Sales dropped 7% to $9,938 million from $10,641 million.

 The Global Competitiveness Program, introduced in July 2017 to simplify operations and streamline customer service, is on track to deliver a total savings of $250 million a year ahead of schedule, according to Bunge.
 The company achieved $200 million in cost reductions through 2018 and expects an incremental $50 million in 2019.

 “G.C.P. has already gone a long way to reduce costs, simplify how we work and help us think differently,” said Gregory A. Heckman, chief executive officer, in a May 8 earnings call.
 “We will use this momentum, along with the changes to our operating model, to develop a cost structure for the cyclical nature of our industry.”

 Continued standardization of processes and a move to shared services, I.T. rationalization, and reductions in indirect spending primarily will drive the incremental savings this year, said Thomas M. Boehlert, executive vice-president and chief financial officer.

 Bunge’s stock on the New York Stock Exchange closed at $53.44 per share on May 8, which was up 7% from the May 7 close of $49.98 per share.